mspnp/interruptible-workload-on-spot/README.md

    		 	1. You are still being charge for the underlaying disks
    		 	1. It consumes Cores quota from your Subscription
    1. Simulation: it is possible to [similate an eviction event](https://docs.microsoft.com/azure/virtual-machines/spot-portal#simulate-an-eviction) when Azure needs the capacity back.
 You want to get familiarized with this since it is going to be recommend for you to simulate interruptions from dev/test environments to guarantee your workload is fully interrumptible before deploying to production.
-1. Events: [Azure Scheduled Events] is a metadata service in Azure that signal about forthcoming events associated to the Virtual Machine resource type.
-The general recommendation when using Virtual Machines is to routinely query this endpoint to discover when maintenance will occur, so you are given the opportunity to prepare for disruption.
-One of the platform event types being scheduled that you will want to notice is `Preempt` as this signals the imminent eviction of your spot instance.
-This event is scheduled with a minimum amount of time of 30 seconds in the future.
-Given that, you must assumme that you are going to have less than that amount of time to limit the impact.
-The recommended practice in here is to check this endpoint based on the periodicity your workload mandates (i.e. every 10 seconds) to attempt having a gracefully interruption.
+1. Events: [Azure Scheduled Events] is a metadata service in Azure that helps to discover forthcoming maintenance events associated to the Virtual Machine resource type.
+The general recommendation when using Virtual Machines is to routinely query this endpoint, so you are given the opportunity to prepare for disruption.
+One of the platform event types being scheduled that you will want to notice is `Preempt` as this signals the imminent eviction for a particular resource.
+This event type is scheduled with 30 seconds notice in advance.
+Althought the recommendation is to [poll the service once per second](https://docs.microsoft.com/azure/virtual-machines/linux/scheduled-events#polling-frequency) to have as much time as possible to gracefully interrupt the processing, you could fine tune the polling frenquency as you see fit.
+In the end, the periodicity will be mandated by your workload needs and resource utilization.
 1. Metadata Apis: [Azure Retail Prices API]

 ## The Workload